isc-projects/bind9/doc/arm/reference.rst

    :option:`rndc signing -clear all zone <rndc signing>`.

 .. namedconf:statement:: min-refresh-time
+   :tags: transfer
+   :short: Limits the zone refresh interval to no more often than the specified value, in seconds.

+   This option controls the server's behavior on refreshing a zone (querying for SOA changes).
+Usually, the SOA refresh values for the zone are used; however, these values are set by the primary, giving secondary server administrators little control over their contents.

+   This option allows the administrator to set a minimum refresh time in seconds per-zone, per-view, or globally.
+   This option is valid for secondary and stub zones, and clamps the SOA refresh time to the specified value.

+   The default is 300 seconds.

 .. namedconf:statement:: max-refresh-time
+   :tags: transfer
+   :short: Limits the zone refresh interval to no less often than the specified value, in seconds.

+   This option controls the server's behavior on refreshing a zone (querying for SOA changes).
+Usually, the SOA refresh values for the zone are used; however, these values are set by the primary, giving secondary server administrators little control over their contents.

+   This option allows the administrator to set a maximum refresh time in seconds per-zone, per-view, or globally.
+   This option is valid for secondary and stub zones, and clamps the SOA refresh time to the specified value.

+   The default is 2419200 seconds (4 weeks).

 .. namedconf:statement:: min-retry-time
+   :tags: transfer
+   :short: Limits the zone refresh retry interval to no more often than the specified value, in seconds.

+   This option controls the server's behavior on retrying failed zone transfers.
+Usually, the SOA retry values for the zone are used; however, these values are set by the primary, giving secondary server administrators little control over their contents.

+   This option allows the administrator to set a minimum retry time in seconds per-zone, per-view, or globally.
+   This option is valid for secondary and stub zones, and clamps the SOA retry time to the specified value.

+   The default is 500 seconds.

 .. namedconf:statement:: max-retry-time
+   :tags: transfer
+   :short: Limits the zone refresh retry interval to no less often than the specified value, in seconds.

-   These options control the server's behavior on refreshing a zone (querying for SOA changes) or retrying failed transfers.
-Usually the SOA values for the zone are used, up to a hard-coded maximum expiry of 24 weeks.
-However, these values are set by the primary, giving secondary server administrators little control over their contents.
+   This option controls the server's behavior on retrying failed zone transfers.
+Usually, the SOA retry values for the zone are used; however, these values are set by the primary, giving secondary server administrators little control over their contents.

-   These options allow the administrator to set a minimum and maximum refresh and retry time in seconds per-zone, per-view, or globally.
+   This option allows the administrator to set a maximum retry time in seconds per-zone, per-view, or globally.
-   These options are valid for secondary and stub zones, and clamp the SOA refresh and retry times to the specified values.
+   This option is valid for secondary and stub zones, and clamps the SOA retry time to the specified value.

-   The following defaults apply: ``min-refresh-time`` 300 seconds, ``max-refresh-time`` 2419200 seconds (4 weeks), ``min-retry-time`` 500 seconds, and ``max-retry-time`` 1209600 seconds (2 weeks).
+   The default is 1209600 seconds (2 weeks).

 .. namedconf:statement:: edns-udp-size